-- 7. Is prescribed a dose and duration of therapy that is consistent with the FDAapproved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 8.
+- 7. Is prescribed a dose and duration of therapy that is consistent with the FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 8.
 For a Cytokine and CAM Antagonist associated with an increased risk of infection according to the FDA-approved package labeling, all of the following: - a.
 One of the following: - i.
-Is up-to-date with immunizations in accordance with Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommendations - ii.
+Is up-to-date with immunizations in accordance with Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommendations, - ii.
 Has a plan for receiving CDC/ACIP recommended immunizations, - b.
 Was evaluated for active or latent tuberculosis infection documented by results of a tuberculin skin test (purified protein derivative [PPD]) or blood test (interferon-gamma release assay), - c.
-Does not have active, severe, and/or uncontrolled infection as recommended in the FDA-approved package labeling, - d.
 Has documentation of one of the following: - i.
-Completion of the hepatitis B immunization series - ii.
-Both of the following: - a) Hepatitis B screening (sAb, sAg, and cAb) - b) One of the following: - (i) If screening results indicate a risk of hepatitis B virus reactivation, a follow- up plan to address this risk - (ii) If negative for hepatitis B, a plan for vaccination against hepatitis B virus;
+Completion of the hepatitis B immunization series, - ii.
+Both of the following: - a) Hepatitis B screening (sAb, sAg, and cAb) - b) One of the following: - (i) If screening results indicate a risk of hepatitis B virus reactivation, a follow- up plan to address this risk - (ii) If negative for hepatitis B, a plan for vaccination against hepatitis B virus:

 - 9. For a Cytokine and CAM Antagonist associated with behavioral and/or mood changes as stated in the FDA-approved package labeling (e.g., Otezla, Siliq), both of the following: - a.
-Was evaluated for a history of prior suicide attempt, bipolar disorder, or major depressive disorder - b.
+Was evaluated for a history of prior suicide attempt, bipolar disorder, or major depressive disorder, - b.
 Will be monitored for behavioral and mood changes as recommended in the FDA- approved package labeling;

 - 10. For treatment of Crohn's disease, one of the following: - a.
 For a diagnosis of moderate-to-severe Crohn's disease, one of the following: - i.
+Failed to achieve remission with or has a contraindication or intolerance to an induction course of corticosteroids. - ii.
+One of the following:

-Has Crohn's disease that has remained active despite treatment with at least one of the following: - a) Corticosteroids - b) Immunomodulators in accordance with current consensus guidelines - ii.
-Has a history of contraindication or intolerance to both of the following: - a) Corticosteroids - b) Immunomodulators in accordance with current consensus guidelines - b.
-Has a diagnosis of Crohn's disease that is associated with one or more high-risk or poor prognostic feature(s), - c.
+- a) Failed to maintain remission with an immunomodulator in accordance with current consensus guidelines1 - b) Has a contraindication or intolerance to immunomodulators in accordance with current consensus guidelines, Error!
+Bookmark not defined. - b.
+Has a diagnosis of Crohn's disease that is associated with one or more high-risk or poor prognostic feature(s),2 - c.
 Both of the following: - i.
-Has achieved remission with the requested Cytokine and CAM Antagonist - ii.
+Has achieved remission with the requested Cytokine and CAM Antagonist, - ii.
 Will be using the requested medication as maintenance therapy to maintain remission;

-- 11. For treatment of ulcerative colitis (UC), one of the following:

-- a.
-Both of the following:

-- i.
-Has one of the following diagnoses:

-- a) Mild UC that is associated with multiple poor prognostic factors

-- b) Moderate-to-severe UC

-- ii.
-One of the following:

-- a) Has UC that has remained active despite treatment with at least one of the following:

-- (i) Aminosalicylates,

-- (ii) Corticosteroids,
+- 11. For treatment of ulcerative colitis (UC), one of the following: - a.
+Both of the following: - i.
+Has one of the following diagnoses: - a) Mild UC that is associated with multiple poor prognostic factors3 - b) Moderate-to-severe UC - ii.
+One of the following: - a) Failed to achieve remission with or has a contraindication or intolerance to an induction course of corticosteroids - b) One of the following: - (i) Failed to maintain remission with an immunomodulator in accordance with current consensus guidelines4 - (ii) Has a contraindication or intolerance to immunomodulators in accordance with current consensus guidelines Error!
+Bookmark not defined.

-&lt;sup>1 e.g., American College of Gastroenterology [ACG], American Gastroenterological Association [AGA], Canadian Association of Gastroenterology [CAG], European Crohn's and Colitis Organization [ECCO], World Gastroenterology Organization [WGO]
+1 e.g., American College of Gastroenterology [ACG], American Gastroenterological Association [AGA], Canadian Association of Gastroenterology [CAG], European Crohn's and Colitis Organization [ECCO], World Gastroenterology Organization [WGO]